Colegio de San Juan de Letran: Our Lady of Aranzazu Building

 The former St. Antoninus Building is dedicated in honor of Our Lady of Aranzazu, where the Arch-confraternity of Nuestra Senora de Aranzazu was solemnly established in Letran on December 16, 1772, by virtue of a pontifical brief issued by Benedict XIV on September 18, 1748.
 It holds the promenade and Salon de Actos (student lounge).

+The campus hosts a historical marker that the Philippines Historical Committee, now the National Historical Commission of the Philippines, installed in 1939 to denote the place of the establishment of the arch-confraternity.

 St. Dominic de Guzman Building

 The building who was named after the founder of the Order of Preachers (Dominicans).
 This building houses classrooms, Science and Psychology Laboratory, College of Liberal Arts and Sciences and The Institute of Communication.

 St. Thomas Aquinas Building

-This building houses the Library and Media Center for Communication Arts students.
-The Media Center has two sections: Instructional Media and Broadcast Media.
-It provides human and material resources for instructional and broadcast purposes.
-Among the facilities are an audio-video library, viewing rooms, instructional media resources for circulation.
-Services include lending of instructional materials, rendering the execution of art work, photo coverage and black-and-white photo developing and printing.
-For broadcast media facilities, the TV production studio, radio production and studio post-production.
-Services offered are audio and video production and editing, video coverage, etc. Several facilities are the Apple Mac-Lab Editing Suite, TV Studio, Radio Mini Station and many more.
-The library is divided into sections: